-At Probus School we use a creative curriculum which incorporates the 'Cornerstones' curriculum.
-Learning is linked to different topic areas e.g. 'Misty Mountain Sierra', 'Rio de Vida', 'Traders and Raiders,' 'Towers, Tunnels and Turrets' to name a few (more information about our Cornerstones curriculum can be found here: http://www.probusschool.org.uk/teaching-learning).
+At Probus School we use a creative curriculum.
+Learning is linked to different topic areas e.g. 'Majestic Mountains, Raging Rivers, 'Marvellous Mixtures, Powerful Potions', 'Britain: Stone Age to Iron Age' to name a few.
 The school uses teaching methods such as 'story telling for story writing' and 'exciting writing' techniques to engage learners in a multisensory approach.
 Staff follow advice from professionals and as needed may build in; motor skills programmes, sensory diets, visual prompts, Speech and Language therapy etc.